3rd Iowa Independent Battery Light Artillery

 The 3rd Iowa Light Artillery Battery was a light artillery battery from Iowa that served in the Union Army between September 24, 1861, and October 23, 1865, during the American Civil War.

 Service

-The 3rd Iowa Light Artillery was mustered into Federal service at Dubuque, Iowa for a three-year enlistment on September 24, 1861.
-The regiment was mustered out of Federal service on October 23, 1865.
+The 3rd Iowa Light Artillery was mustered into Federal service at Dubuque, Iowa, for a three-year enlistment on September 24, 1861, with an initial strength of 140 men under the command of Captain Mortimer M. Hayden.

+In late September, the battery moved to St. Louis, Missouri, where it underwent initial training at Benton Barracks.
+Due to equipment shortages, the battery didn't receive full armament until December 1861, while stationed at Pacific City, Missouri.